 Through perseverance and dedication, most students are able to succeed and overcome the daily challenges of the experience.
 RFC staff is always available to offer support, assistance, and reflections from our experience as farmers and educators.

 Tips for Success

 Communication, communication, communication.
-The primary key to success in the FarmsNOW program is open and honest communication.
-Creating a rhythm of self-care and stress management will improve students’ success in FarmsNOW.
+The primary key to success in the Apprenticeship Program is open and honest communication.
+Creating a rhythm of self-care and stress management will improve students’ success.
 Take time to exercise, eat well, stretch, do yoga, read, relax, talk with friends and family back home, enjoy local entertainment and generally take good care of yourself.

 Living and training together with your host farmer can present challenges as the season progresses.
 Host farmers are often struggling with the day-to-day realities of managing a successful business in addition to providing training support.
 Open and honest communication, active listening, and willingness to compromise are keys to success and positive relationships.

 The Apprenticeship Program is a hands-on experiential learning experience.
 To gain the most from your apprenticeship, it is strongly encouraged that you shape your own educational experience to what you hope to learn.
 Remember to come prepared every day with an inquisitive mind, take great notes, ask questions, and create the experience you desire.
 RFC and our host farmers provide the environment for learning, you create the experience.